EzgiLenaS/video_calling/README.md

 - Check your .env configuration before running locally.
 - Update dependencies regularly for smoother builds.
 - Use headphones to avoid audio echo during calls.
-- Use Chrome for the best WebRTC stability.
-- Share only a single window for better privacy.
 <!-- AUTO-UPDATED:END -->